StrangeButUntrue/micropython-ri5/docs/library/machine.UART.rst

 .. class:: UART(id, ...)

    Construct a UART object of the given id.
+Any additional parameters are passed on to the init function.

 Methods
 -------